 Our work

 There are over half a million medical devices available on the UK and European markets, covering everything from in vitro diagnostic devices, surgical instruments and implants to contact lenses and wheelchairs.
 With recent regulatory changes – the introduction of the UKCA mark in Great Britain and the Medical Devices Regulation coming into force in Europe – companies are faced with a daunting task to ensure continuing compliance.
-Thanks to our extensive expertise, and close partnerships with analytical and testing laboratories and regulatory experts, we are the ideal partner for assessing the toxicological safety of your medical devices.
+Thanks to our extensive expertise in medical device toxicology, and close partnerships with analytical and testing laboratories and regulatory experts, we are the ideal partner for assessing the safety of your medical devices.

 The basis for the biological evaluation of medical devices is the ISO 10993 family of international standards.
 This provides a framework for the chemical characterisation, biological testing and toxicological risk assessment (TRA) of medical devices.
-We are expert at conducting biocompatibility assessments, reviewing new or existing test data and conducting TRAs (in line with ISO 10993-17) based on analytical studies.
+We are experts at conducting biocompatibility assessments concerning medical devices, reviewing new or existing test data and conducting TRAs (in line with ISO 10993-17) based on analytical studies.
 Using the ISO standards and other guidance published by regulators including the US FDA and European Commission, we can provide an evaluation of the full range of endpoints required.

 Extractables and Leachables